-If you hadn't have guessed by all the pretty herpetological photos everywhere, I am quite the avid photographer!
-My current camera setup is a Pentax K-50 body with 18-55 mm or 55-300 mm lenses although I shall be buying a macro lens soon!
+If you hadn't have guessed by all the herpetological photos everywhere, I am quite the avid photographer!
+My current camera setup is a Pentax K-50 body with 18-55 mm or 55-300 mm lens, although I shall be buying a macro lens soon!
 The camera is completely weather sealed and has seen some rather wet times at my side, especially when visiting Sabah, Malaysia.
 My back-up camera is a Pentax K-x which is an earlier model in the K lineup but is just as dependable as the K-50 despite the fact that it takes AA batteries.

-I'm lucky that a couple of times now, my photography has been featured on the cover of The Herpetological Bulletin alongside my articles on the same topic.
-It's always a great feeling when you're asked to supply a photo for the cover and an even better one when you're able to.
-So my golden rule is, make sure you photograph everything as you never know when it's going to come in handy.
+I'm lucky enough now that a couple of times my photography has been featured on the cover of The Herpetological Bulletin alongside my articles on the same topic within that issue.
+It's always a great feeling when you're asked to supply a photo for the cover.
+My golden rule is, make sure you photograph everything as you never know when it's going to come in handy.

-You may recognise the amphibian on the cover of The Herpetological Bulletin Issue 140 as the common midwife toad (Alytes obstetricans) of which I have have been studying here in the UK.
-Those of you with keen eyes will recognise the Mwanza rock agama (Agama mwanzae) from Issue 145 as being the same photo as the banner at the top of this page!
+You may recognise the amphibian on the cover of The Herpetological Bulletin Issue 140 as the common midwife toad (Alytes obstetricans) of which I have have been studying here in the UK since 2015.
+Those of you with keen eyes will recognise the Mwanza rock agama (Agama mwanzae) from Issue 145 is the same photo as the one used in the banner at the top of this page!

 My previous camera was a Sony α-200 which was a great introduction to DSLR cameras, I was sad to see the camera go but it was time for a change.
 It was a great entry-level camera and taught me quite a bit about DSLR photography which was new to me at the time.
-Below are some photos I've taken from both cameras which make up my Flickr and Instagram feeds that are linked below.
+Below are some photos I've taken as well as links to my Flickr and Instagram feeds that you may like to follow.

 Below are a small number of photos I took whilst exploring Malaysian Borneo in 2016, these are some of my favourite photos I've ever taken.